Japanese Curry & Curry Brick

 Servings

-Pro tip: Make one day ahead so flavors can marry, like chili.
+Pro tip: Make one day ahead so the flavors can marry, like chili.

 The curry brick recipe is adapted from Sonoko Sakai's recipe in her book, "Japanese Home Cooking".

-We eat Japanese curry once a week in my house.
-It is so soul satisfying and reminds me of many nights eating curry in subterranean shopping malls in Japan.
+Japanese Curry is so soul satisfying and reminds me of many nights eating curry in subterranean shopping malls in Japan.
 But I never felt my recipe was complete until I was introduced to the Curry Brick recipe in Sonoko Sakai's cookbook, "Japanese Home Cooking", which I adapted to suit my palate.
 This is the key ingredient in making your curry, because it's where so much of the flavor comes from!
-This recipe for the curry roux is very similar to the bricks you buy in markets, EXCEPT this is all natural and made by you!
+This recipe for the curry roux is very similar to the bricks you can buy in markets, EXCEPT this is all natural and made by you!
 If you are feeling overwhelmed, you can also order an excellent curry brick directly from Sonoko's website, www.sonokosakai.com.

 The curry brick recipe yields enough to flavor 25-30 Japanese Curry servings.